lucques/system-config/doc/recipes.md

         - Optional, needed for activation via `--private`.
 See details further down.
 2. Go to `~/repos/system-config/bin`.
     - There is one script `system_config.py` with three commands.
+        - `store` is used to store static dotfiles.
         - `restore` is used to restore static dotfiles.
-        - `store` is used to store static dotfiles.
-        - `activate_ansible` is used to activate an Ansible playbook.
         - `activate_hm` is used to activate an hm-config.
+        - `run_ansible` is used to run an Ansible playbook.
         - `activate` is a shortcut to activate all three.
         - The flag `--private` requires the locally cloned `system-config-priv` repo.
     - Here are two representative examples with explanations.